 It is YouthBuild's mission to offer young people a once in a lifetime opportunity to build their futures and their communities through: education, leadership, development, job training, and the rehabilitation and production of affordable housing, while keeping a profound respect for, and a commitment to a real partnership with youth.

-Workforce Investment Board is a business-led policy and decision-making body.
-Workforce Boards were created under a 1998 federal law called the Workforce Investment Act (WIA) with a mandate to create a workforce development system that meets the needs of employers for qualified workers and by expanding employment opportunities for residents.
-The Career Link Board has become a key player in the economic growth and competitiveness of our local area and the region under the new funding of the Workforce Innovation and Opportunity Act (WIOA).
+The United Workforce Development Board (UWDB) is a business-led policy and decision-making body.
+Workforce Innovation Boards are mandated by the Workforce Innovation and Opportunity Act (WIOA) to create a workforce development system that meets the needs of employers for qualified workers and by expanding employment opportunities for residents.
+UWDB guides Career Link's activities and has become a key player in the economic growth and competitiveness of our local area and the central Illinois region.